How to Avoid Common Pitfalls of Second Marriages

 “There is more at play that puts these couples at high risk for divorce,” says California divorce attorney John Griffith.
 “It’s that no one goes into a first marriage planning for it to end in divorce.
 You want to believe it will last a lifetime, so you make forever decisions.
 You have children, buy a home together and put your career on hold or forgo school to raise a family.
 When those forever plans dissipate, things get complicated.
 Second marriages aren’t necessarily doomed, some are just complicated.”

-On top of all of complicated details, you have experienced a failed marriage.
+On top of all of the complicated details, you have experienced a failed marriage.
 You may be jaded.
 And that’s where the fight to protect your second marriage starts.

 Tips For Making Your Second Marriage Last

 - Ask yourself what went wrong the first time- As jaded as you may be, you have to identify went wrong in your first marriage, and take responsibility for your part.
 What are you going to do to avoid past mistakes?
 Stop drinking?
 Seek financial advisement for your poor spending habits?
 Hold your spouse accountable?